10youting01/CVDL-Homework3-Data-Augmentation/README.md

 - The pipeline supports multiple configurations (e.g., BLIP2 2.7B or 6.7B).
 - Ensure adequate GPU memory for processing large models like BLIP2 and GLIGEN.
 - FID scores provide a quantitative measure of image quality.

-## Contact
-For questions or feedback, please feel free to reach out!